-Rockford provides the expertise to take a project from concept to completion while working with the Owner to understand the projects core values and character the Owner is looking to achieve.
+Rockford Construction provides the expertise to take a project from concept to completion while working with the Owner to understand the project’s core values and desired character.

 What does “turnkey” mean in regards to construction?

-A Turnkey Construction Project is when the client hands over full responsibility of a residential construction project to one lead contractor and the contractor oversees it to the very end.
+A Turnkey Construction Project is when the client hands over full responsibility of a residential construction project to one lead contractor, and the contractor oversees it to the very end.
 The client is hands-free until the project is fully operational, and then the contractor will “turn the keys” over.
-Turnkey Projects are on the rise, specifically within the public sector as the lead contractor takes control of both the design and build, with little subcontracting.
+Turnkey Projects are on the rise, specifically within the public sector, as the lead contractor takes control of both the design and build.

-Urban infill is new development that is sited on vacant or undeveloped land within an existing community, and that is enclosed by other types of development.
+Urban infill is a new development that is located on vacant or undeveloped land within an existing community enclosed by other types of development.
 Rockford Construction has vast experience in Urban Infill construction projects.

 What is Urban Infill Housing?